Love that turns toxic is neither healthy nor genuine, though the intentions of each partner are often well-meaning.

 1. Pursuer Versus Avoider Role Script – Expressed VS Internalized Anger

-In this script, one person openly seeks the other’s cooperation, more often, specific actions they insist ‘must’ occur for them to feel safe and loved in relation to the other.
-In contrast, the other person seemingly agrees to go along, and in some cases, may even compromise their own value system to please the other.
-In time, however, when the latter perceives their efforts unnoticed, they increasingly resist their partner’s demands, mostly with methods that are hidden rather than openly saying so.
+In this script, one person openly seeks the other’s cooperation, and insists on specific actions that ‘must’ occur for them to stop getting upset or angry, to feel safe and loved in relation to the other.
+In contrast, the other person seemingly agrees to go along, at least at the start of the relationship.
+In time, however, when the latter perceives their efforts unnoticed, they feel increasingly unappreciated, and start to resist their partner’s demands, more often in hidden ways, i.e., forgetting, denying, withdrawing, etc., rather than openly saying so.

 For example, Partner A regards certain activities as all-important and increasingly ‘urgent,’ such as discussing an issue or doing some activity together, i.e., having more frequent sex or spending more time together, and seeks to engage Partner B’s participation.
 Meanwhile, Partner B, who seemed willing to go along with Partner A’s plan at the start of their relationship, increasingly, performs a juggling act in which they, on the one hand, resist complying with Partner A’s demands while also, on the other hand – with equal or greater intensity – seek to avoid upsetting or angering Partner A in any way.

-Whereas Partner A has no problem expressing their anger, admits to having a temper or regards it as one of their strengths, Partner B typically internalizes anger, and seeks to hide or deny feeling this emotion, from themselves as well from others; even when Partner B occasionally explodes out of anger, they consider it rare or describe it as ’frustration’ rather than anger.
+Though Partner B is well intentioned, their juggling act becomes the source of growing anger and frustration for Partner A, leaving them feeling alone, unsupported, and overall powerless to persuade their partner to change.
+Whereas Partner A has no problem expressing anger, and may regards their temper as one of their strengths, Partner B typically internalizes anger, and seeks to hide or deny feeling having angry feelings, from themselves as well from others; and even when Partner B occasionally explodes out of anger, they consider it rare or describe it as ‘frustration’ rather than anger.

 2. Blamer Versus Blamee Role Script - Expressed VS Internalized Disappointment

 In this patterned interaction, one person openly blames the other for their own unhappiness or hurtful actions, and frequently complains of the other’s seeming lack of respect or appreciation.
 The other person inwardly blames themselves, and lives in dread of disappointing their partner.
-The latter may wallow in feelings of guilt and disappointment at themselves, for failing to make their partner feel secure enough to stop getting upset, on the one hand, and yet, and yet, increasingly, on the other hand, they feel disappointed that their partner seems impossible to please.
+The latter may wallow in feelings of guilt and disappointment at themselves, for failing to make their partner feel secure enough to stop getting upset, on the one hand, and yet, increasingly, on the other, they may stew, and feel increasingly resentful, disappointed that their partner seems impossible to please.

 For example, Partner A deals with stress by compulsively reminding Partner B what they need to do to stop upsetting or angering them, listing the ways their demands or expectations have not been met, etc. In general, Partner A blames Partner B and may dramatically display their disappointment when specified demands or expectations are not met.
 In the meantime, Partner B accepts blame, holds themselves responsible for causing upsets, and deals with any stress by apologizing, appeasing, and promising to do better in the future.

-For the most part, no one holds Partner A responsible for how they treat others, and for not regulating their own emotions, and, as a result, Partner A has little or no understanding of their role in exacerbating the intensity of problems.
-Meanwhile, everyone expects Partner B to take care of things to keep the peace, and Partner B holds themselves completely responsible for the emotional ups and downs of their partner, and others in the family, i.e., children; in fact, Partner B may even feel proud of their ability to put-out-fires, to act as a mediator of sorts in smoothing out issues, even ones between Partner A and other family members.
+For the most part, no one holds Partner A responsible for how they treat others, and for not regulating their own emotions, and, as a result, Partner A has little or no understanding of their role in exacerbating the intensity of the problem interactions.
+Meanwhile, everyone expects Partner B to take care of things to keep the peace, and Partner B holds themselves completely responsible for the emotional ups and downs of their partner, taking on the role of mediator in the family, i.e., between Partner A and children.
+In fact, Partner B may even feel proud of their ability to put-out-fires, to act as a mediator in preventing upsets, even ones between Partner A and other family members.

 3. Doing Versus Feeling Role Script - Expressed VS Internalized Depreciation

-In this scenario, one person is connected to what they want or don’t want, and what to do to get fast results, and is the ‘doer’ and problem solver, who likes to get things done, to make decisions, and, comparing themselves to their partner, often complains about the other’s relative indifference, inability or lack of initiative in getting things done.
+In this scenario, one person is connected to what they want or don’t want, and what to do to get fast results; they act as the ‘doer’ and problem solver, the one who likes to make plans, to get things done, wants outcomes, and change.
+The other person is overall laid back, and prefers not to work with plans. , comparing themselves to their partner, often complains about the other’s relative indifference, inability or lack of initiative in getting things done.

 4. Responsible Versus Negligent Role Script - Expressed VS Internalized Disregard

-For example, Partner A feels they are the ‘responsible’ one, duty bound to act in accordance with high standards to fulfill duties in the area of family, children or work, etc., and may disregard Partner B as incapable, perhaps feeling annoyed or mistrusting them to handle certain situations, such as handling finances or children.
-Partner A feels it’s their responsibility to hold Partner B’s feet to the fire, and may do so with regular doses of scolding, accusations, and evidence of failed performance, etc. Feeling dependent on their partner’s approval, Partner B, at least outwardly, seeks to please, to appease or to prevent conflict – yet they also dismiss any indication that things are not going well in their relationship or family.
-What Partner B fears most is failing to meet Partner A’s expectations, yet the more they attempt to do so, it seems, the more they associate failure with their attempts.
+For example, Partner A feels they are the ‘responsible’ one, duty bound to act in accordance with high standards to fulfill duties in the area of family, children or work, etc., and may regard Partner B as incapable, perhaps feeling annoyed or mistrusting them to handle certain life areas or situations, such as handling finances or children.
+Partner A feels it’s their responsibility to hold Partner B’s feet to the fire, and may do so with regular doses of scolding, accusations, and evidence of failed performance, etc. Feeling dependent on their partner’s approval, Partner B is often spinning and confused, and at least outwardly, seeks to please, to appease or to prevent conflict – and, feeling Partner A exaggerates problems, they may refuse to acknowledge that things are not going well in their relationship.
+What Partner B fears most is failing to meet Partner A’s expectations, yet the more they attempt to do so, the more their failed attempts leave them feeling like a failure.
 At some point, Partner B may resist to the point of being unwilling to take any action, rather than risk failure.

 5. Moral Versus Immoral Role Script - Expressed VS Internalized Contempt

 In a script similar to #4 above, one person acts morally superior to the other – and the other as morally unprincipled.
-The former sees themselves in position to judge the other with displays of righteous indignation, contempt or intimidation, all of which are believed to be necessary to improve or benefit of the other.
-In contrast, the other outwardly accepts that they have lower moral standards in comparison, and, apart from occasional attempts to appease, they inwardly relish resisting what they view as unnecessarily confining moral codes.
+The former sees themselves in position to judge the other with displays of righteous indignation, scolding or contempt, all of which are believed “necessary” and of benefit to the other.
+In contrast, the other outwardly accepts that they have lower moral standards in comparison, and, apart from occasional attempts to appease, they inwardly relish resisting — and also judge with some level of contempt, as unnecessarily confining moral codes.

 For example, Partner A adheres to high moral standards, traditions or ethical codes at home or church, etc., and is obsessed with getting Partner B to comply with these rules of conduct, i.e., going to church, dressing more appropriately, etc. Partner A feels it’s their responsibility to convert Partner B, to save them from themselves.
 Meanwhile Partner B seems to take the “admonishments” in stride, and makes little or no attempt to change, apart from outwardly going along to keep the peace.

-Partner A may regularly express their feelings of contempt (moral superiority) toward Partner B for “not being the person” they once believed, while Partner B, feigning humility, may inwardly feel superior, relishing their ability to block Partner A’s attempts to change them.
-At some point, using hidden or secretive ways, Partner B may express or act out their growing feelings of contempt for what they see as Partner A’s harsh, self-righteous stance to control them.
+Partner A may regularly express feelings of contempt (moral superiority), scolding Partner B for “not being the person” they once believed, however, they come across as morally superiority, and this is a “trait” that Partner B looks down on.
+So, while Partner B may look down on Partner A for acting “morally superior,” their own humility is superficial.
+Inwardly, they too feel superior, paradoxically for not thinking they’re superior or making demands for others to change.
+They also relish their ability to limit or block Partner A’s attempts to change them, which is how they hold power in the relationship.
+At some point, using hidden ways, keeping secrets, or resorting to angry outbursts they abhor, Partner B may act out their growing feelings of contempt for what they perceive as Partner A’s harsh, self-righteous stance to control them.

 The self-defeating nature of toxic collusions?